RiteshS1/simon-game/README.md

 # Simon-Game

-Relive the favourite memory of our childhood with the Simon Game madeby basic Dom & other JS concepts.
+Relive the favourite memory of our childhood with the Simon Game made by basic JS concepts.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.

+(Project of Angela's Web Dev Course)